aardaakpinar/aardaakpinar/README.md

 ## 😄 Pronouns
  * Turkish is my primary language.
- * My English level is A2 or B1
+ * My English level is A2